wavemaker/docs/learn/app-development/widgets/advanced/custom-widget.md

 import customWidgetAddProperty from "/learn/assets/widgets/advanced/customWidgetAddProperty.png" import customWidgetBindProperty from "/learn/assets/widgets/advanced/customWidgetBindProperty.png"

-**Custom Widget** is used to add third party Native libraries to the project, Any Native functional component can be added using this widget.
-This widget can be used only in Prefabs, and using Prefab properties and Events we can expose the Native Libraty properties and callback functions so that this can be used in React Native applications.
+**Custom Widget** is used to add third party React Native Components to the project.
+This widget can be used only in Prefabs.
+By using Prefab properties and Events, Component properties and callback functions can be exposed and this prefab can be used in React Native applications.

 :::warning
 Custom Widget is available only in Prefabs for React Native apps.